-Making a copy of a file is a simple but essential file operation supported by most systems.
-Furthermore, the copy operation should support both text and binary files.
+Copying a file is a simple but essential file operation that operating systems typically support directly through the user interface or a system utility.
+Furthermore, users may copy text and binary files.
 (Text files are a special subclass of binary files, so the copy operation will work with text files even when opened in binary mode.)
-Three of the four I/O operations described previously support binary I/O, but line-oriented I/O operations only make sense with character-oriented I/O. Therefore, the following program demonstrates how to copy a file using character, block, and buffer I/O operations, but not line operations.
+Programmers can copy text and binary files with character, block, and buffer I/O operations but not line operations.
+Therefore, the following program demonstrates copying a file using only those I/O units.

 #include <iostream>